Federal Road Safety Corps

-Federal Road Safety Corps is the Government Agency with statutory responsibilities for road safety administration in Nigeria.
+Federal Road Safety Corps is the government agency with statutory responsibilities for road safety administration in Nigeria.
 Founded in 1988, the Federal Road Safety Corps (FRSC) operates in all Nigerian states as well as the Federal Capital Territory and is the leading agency in Nigeria on road safety administration and management.
-The statutory functions include: Making the highways safe for motorists and other road users as well as checking road worthiness of vehicles, recommending works and infrastructures to eliminate or minimize accidents on the highways, and educating motorists and members of the public on the importance of road discipline on the highways.
+The statutory functions include: Making the highways safe for motorists and other road users as well as checking road worthiness of vehicles, recommending works and infrastructure to eliminate or minimize accidents on the highways, and educating motorists and members of the public on the importance of road discipline on the highways.